-which means the sparsity level $s$ is fixed to be $10$.
+which implies that the sparsity level $s$ is fixed at $10$.
 For the regularization parameter $\lambda_N$ on each local machine, we take $\lambda_N=0.1$ for simplicity.
 For the privacy level $(\epsilon,\delta)$, we take $\epsilon=0.5$ and $\delta = 0.05$.
-We next to check the performance of the following three methods: Majority Vote without adding noise, $\mathrm{DPvote}$ in Algorithm \ref{alg:sign_mean}, and the method by \citet{cai_wang_zhang.2019}. \begin{enumerate}[label=(\alph*)] \item $\mathrm{Vote}$: Majority Vote without adding noise; \item $\mathrm{DPvote}$: Majority Vote with DGDP; \item $\mathrm{CWZ}$: The method proposed in \citet{cai_wang_zhang.2019} for all samples on a single machine.
-Here we take the truncation level $R$ in \citet{cai_wang_zhang.2019} to be $2$. \end{enumerate}
+Next, we check the performance of the following three methods: Majority Vote without adding noise, $\mathrm{DPvote}$ in Algorithm \ref{alg:sign_mean}, and the method by \cite{cai_wang_zhang.2019}. \begin{enumerate}[label=(\alph*)] \item $\mathrm{Vote}$: Majority Vote without adding noise; \item $\mathrm{DPvote}$: Majority Vote with DGDP; \item $\mathrm{CWZ}$: The method proposed in \cite{cai_wang_zhang.2019} for all samples on a single machine.
+Here we take the truncation level $R$ in \cite{cai_wang_zhang.2019} to be $2$. \end{enumerate}

 Note that $\mathrm{Vote}$ is a non-privacy algorithm.
-For $\mathrm{DPvote}$ and $\mathrm{CWZ}$, we take the selection sparsity level $\tilde{s}$ to be $15$.
+For $\mathrm{DPvote}$ and $\mathrm{CWZ}$, we set the selection sparsity level $\tilde{s}$ to $15$.
 The original $\mathrm{CWZ}$ is designed to protect the privacy of a single element.
-In order to make it protect the privacy of the whole local samples, we multiply the noise level with local sample size $n$ by the composition theorem in Lemma \ref{lem:two_comp}.
-The performance of sign recovery is measured by the following two criteria: \begin{itemize} \item \textbf{False Discovery Rate (FDR). }
+To protect the privacy of the whole local samples, we multiply the noise level with the local sample size $n$ by the composition theorem in Lemma \ref{lem:two_comp}.
+The performance of sign recovery is measured using the following two criteria: \begin{itemize} \item \textbf{False Discovery Rate (FDR). }

 \item \textbf{Power. }

 \end{itemize}